 RaiderReady Course Descriptions

-IS1100 is a course designed to help students develop college readiness skills for the academic classroom.
-However, Student Disability Services has developed specialized sections designed to meet the specific needs of various disability populations.
-All sections will address specific learning strategies including note taking, test taking, writing skills, listening skills and working in groups.
-In addition to these critical skills for college success, each specialized section is designed to meet the individual needs associated with the student's qualifying area of disability.
+This course is designed for freshman and/or transfer students.
+These sections will address specific learning strategies including note taking, test taking, writing skills, listening skills, and working in groups.
+In addition to these critical skills for college success, each section is designed to meet the individual needs associated with the student's qualifying area of disability.

 If you are interested in enrolling in one of these specialized IS1100 sections, please call the SDS Office to speak with a counselor at 806-742-2405.
 Students will be enrolled in these courses through the SDS Office.